HemanthJabalpuri/Replace_KingRoot_with_SuperSU/README.txt

 1)Unintall Kingroot by going to KingRoot app
   Tap on 3 dot and
   choose settings and
-  choose remove root, untick keep backup option and unroot
+  choose remove root, tick keep backup option and unroot

 2)Install older version of Kingroot eg v4.5.0 from apkmirror and root with it